Along with anti sickness medication, there are other ways to control sickness and make you feel more comfortable.

 - ice cold or clear fluids

-- prune juice and hot drinks, they may help to make your bowels work if you are constipated
+- prune juice and hot drinks, they might help to make your bowels work if you are constipated

 Cannabis is also called as marijuana, pot, grass, weed, hemp, hashish or dope.
 Parts of the plant have been used for centuries in herbal remedies.

 In the past few years cannabis has been the subject of a lot of medical research and in the media.
-Possessing any part of the cannabis plant is still illegal in most western countries, including the USA and the UK.
+Possessing any part of the cannabis plant is still illegal in most European countries, including the UK

 Because it is illegal, there is a lot of controversy over using it for medical reasons.
 Some studies have found that smoking cannabis or taking it by mouth can help to control sickness and pain in people with cancer and other illnesses.
 But there are concerns about possible harmful side effects, particularly if the drug is smoked.